annguyendl/ImgVideoProcessing.PY/README.md

 # ImgVideoProcessing.PY

+## Overview:

 Learning Python - Image and Video processing.

 Original source code and documents from https://www.udemy.com/course/the-python-mega-course.

+1. Image processing
+2. Batch resize image
+3. Face detecting in image
+4. Video capturing with webcam and Face detecting in video
+5. Motion detecting
+6. Show motion detecting result with Bokeh

-# Install OpenCV library on Windows 10
+## Install OpenCV library on Windows 10

 Please execute one of the commands below to do the installation depending on what version of Python you are using: